salms358/Gainz-By-Salmz/README.md

 # Goals
     -I want to make a difference to help people who struggle to get started with their self-improvement journey.
-    -The steps provided help individuals improve their form when performing the exercises.
+    -The steps provided help individuals improve their form when exercising.
     -To enable users to sign up for the website newsletter to receive any news about upcoming updates and a daily quote of the day.

 # Workouts page
     The workout sections include 2 very essential exercises that are beneficial to both beginners and advanced users.

     The section starts with motivational text to help users begin their journey.
 Followed by 2 sub-sections Abs and Legs

     There is a picture of how to do the exercise and a step-by-step guide to ensure the exercise is completed in good form.